conradborchers/civis/outline.md

 Design and Implementation I

 B2
-A common set of rules?
+A Common Set of Rules?

 B3
 Design and Implementation II